 - Q: How long is the average career of a professional athlete?
 A: The average career length varies by sport, but it’s generally quite short.
 For example, NFL players average about 3.3 years, while NBA players average around 4.5 years.

 - Q: What percentage of professional athletes face financial difficulties after retirement?
-A: Studies have shown that a significant number of athletes face financial stress after retirement.
+A: Studies have shown that a sizable number of athletes face financial stress after retirement.
 For instance, an estimated 78% of NFL players face bankruptcy or financial stress within two years of retirement.

 - Q: How do professional athletes cope with the pressure of public scrutiny?
 A: Coping mechanisms vary, but many athletes work with sports psychologists, practice mindfulness techniques, or limit their exposure to social media and public commentary.